 7 Rules for open houses during the holidays

-Make your open houses during the holidays shine with these six rules.
+Make your open houses during the holidays shine with these seven rules.

 1. DO: Shovel the walk